skip-mev/docs/docs/slinky/validator/3-rpc-providers.md

 Within Slinky, validators can add more authenticated RPC endpoints to report decentralized price data from supported blockchains (e.g. Solana, Ethereum, Base...).

 To do this, head over to your `oracle.json` config and add or update your provider entry for `endopints`.
-Make sure that the RPC you are adding supports authentication via adding a `X-Api-Key` field within the header.
+Make sure that the RPC you are adding supports authentication via adding a `x-api-key` field within the header.

 For example, if you wanted to add a new RPC with the URL `skiprpc.com` with the API key `skip123` for the Raydium Solana API provider, you would end up with a config like so: